shivannis/xandr-docs-public/xandr-docs/articles/monetize/currency-support.md

 ### Selling

 1. When you set a Publisher to active and begin selling, buyers will begin submitting their bids for that Publisher's inventory.
-Although these bids may be submitted in multiple currencies (depending on each buyer's settings), Xandr will convert all bids received to USD in order to evaluate the auction using a single currency.
+Although these bids may be submitted in multiple currencies (depending on each buyer's settings), Microsoft Advertising will convert all bids received to USD in order to evaluate the auction using a single currency.
-1. To enforce any Publisher floors, Xandr converts the local currency floor price to USD, then compares the floor to the net bids (already converted to USD) to eliminate unwanted bids.
+1. To enforce any Publisher floors, Microsoft Advertising converts the local currency floor price to USD, then compares the floor to the net bids (already converted to USD) to eliminate unwanted bids.
 1. The auction is run and all results are logged in USD.
-In addition, Xandr logs the Transaction Currency (Publisher currency) and the applicable exchange rate at the time of auction.
+In addition, Microsoft Advertising logs the Transaction Currency (Publisher currency) and the applicable exchange rate at the time of auction.

 ### Conversions made during the auction